Happy Birthday Garden Delicious!

-I’m not tech savvy and there’s a lot that goes into building a website.
+I’m not tech-savvy and there’s a lot that goes into building a website.
 The slightest technical problem can send me into a tailspin.
 I have no patience for technology that doesn’t work and I’m not a “play with it until you figure it out” kind of person.
 I’m a type-A personality.
 I do well with numbers and spreadsheets.
 I like instructions and a clear path from A to B.

 I also wasn’t sure I had anything of value to share on a blog.
-Who in the world would want to see pictures of my garden and my food, especially when there are so many talented gardeners, cooks, photographers and bloggers out there already?
+Who in the world would want to see pictures of my garden and my food, especially when there are so many talented gardeners, cooks, photographers, and bloggers out there already?

-Then I decided to do this for me.
+Then I decided to do this for myself.
 It’s a creative outlet that I need to balance my stressful job that’s very focused on data.
 It’s healthy for me to use the other half of my brain now and then.
 Working in the garden is therapeutic and sharing pictures of my projects gives me a sense of pride about what I’m creating.

 When I made the decision to finally start the blog I knew I would need help with the technical aspect of it.
 Fortunately for me, I found the most wonderful web designer who stepped in and made it happen.
-Stacie Benefield at Dynamic Designs NW is knowledgeable, helpful and patient.
-Now The Garden Delicious has been a part of cyber space for a whole year!
+Stacie Benefield at Dynamic Designs NW is knowledgeable, helpful, and patient.
+Now The Garden Delicious has been a part of cyberspace for a whole year!